 I’m a very emotional man, which sometimes — often — complicates decision-making.
 There’s nothing wrong with emotions: but I’ve learned that it’s better to think about what I feel like doing — before doing it.1

-I’ve known Catholics who quite ardent about our faith.
+I’ve known Catholics who are quite ardent about our faith.
 So am I: occasionally.
 But that’s not why I became a Catholic.
 A system of belief that’s mostly an emotional rush wouldn’t appeal to me.

 Something that I could still believe when I felt like all the color and beauty was drained from the world — that, I’d pay attention to.